AI-vidence/antakia/docs/examples/california2.md

-# Tutorial (2/2)
+# California housing tutorial (2/2)

 This is the part 2 of our tutorial.
 We'll dive into the actual use of AntakIA.
-If you have questions on the California housing dataset and how to start AntakIA, you should start with the [first part](tutorial1.md) of the tutorial.
+If you have questions on the California housing dataset and how to start AntakIA, you should start with the [first part](./california1.md) of the tutorial.

 ## The AntakIA UI